 One-size-fits-all is out, and full customization is in.
 Your customers and leads all experience their own unique set of issues, and would rather not cover them with a generic ‘brown band-aid’ solution.

 What your customers and leads want most is for you to help them find the solution to their individual issues, even if they aren’t sure what they are.

-That’s where consultative selling comes in.
+That’s where consultative selling techniques come in.
 The salesperson has to do their research, ask the right questions, listen closely, ask more questions, listen even more closely, and then prescribe the right solution.

 What is Consultative Selling?

-Consultative selling is a sales method that focuses on the problems the customer actually needs solved.
-The way to actually figure out what those core problems are the consultative selling process.
+Consultative sales is a method that focuses on the problems the customer actually needs to be solved.
+The consultative selling process is the best way to determine those core problems.

 Consultative selling is anything but a cookie-cutter approach.
 Your salesperson has to do their research, really listen, give advice, and tailor their product suggestions and sales pitch to the customer.